Blackysh/pose-detection-angles/README.md

 # pose-detection-angles

-Detect angles of joints from a video
+Detect angles of joints from a video of humans using opencv and python
 (In Development)